nira-community/awesome-low-level/README.md

 #### 3. Compilers & Interpreters

-Compiler and interpreter development focuses on understanding what happens behind the scenes when you write and run code.
-Instead of building applications, you're building the tools that process programming languages and translate them into something a computer can understand and execute.
+Compiler and interpreter development is about understanding what happens behind the scenes when you write and run code.
+Instead of building applications, you're building the tools that process programming languages and turn them into something a computer can understand and execute.

-In this field, you'll encounter concepts such as lexers (tokenizers), parsers, Abstract Syntax Trees (ASTs), type systems, semantic analysis, Intermediate Representations (IRs), optimizations, and machine code generation.
-You'll learn how source code moves through different stages before becoming an executable program.
+In this field, you'll learn about things like lexers, parsers, Abstract Syntax Trees (ASTs), type systems, semantic analysis, Intermediate Representations (IRs), optimizations, and machine code generation.
+You'll see how source code goes through different stages before becoming an executable program.

-> The tech stack often includes languages like C++, Rust, C, OCaml, and Java, along with tools and projects such as LLVM, Clang, GCC, MLIR, ANTLR, Flex, and Bison.
-You may also work with virtual machines, bytecode, JIT (Just-In-Time) compilers, garbage collectors, and CPU architectures such as x86-64, ARM, or RISC-V.
+> The tech stack often includes languages like C++, Rust, C, OCaml, and Java, along with tools like LLVM, Clang, GCC, MLIR, ANTLR, Flex, and Bison.
+You may also come across virtual machines, bytecode, JIT compilers, garbage collectors, and CPU architectures like x86-64, ARM, and RISC-V.

 - **[Awesome Compilers](https://github.com/aalhour/awesome-compilers)**